titanml/helm-charts/README.md

 c. use `helm search repo titanml` and check you can see the takeoff chart

 5. Install takeoff
-a. `helm install takeoff titanml/takeoff -f values.yaml -f values-local.yaml -f secret_values.yaml -n takeoff-test-1`
+a. `helm install takeoff titanml/takeoff -f values-local.yaml -f secret_values.yaml -n takeoff-test-1`
 Note that the first argument is the release name - we're using `takeoff` throughout these instructions - and the second specifies the repo/chart name to install.

 6. Setup some applications.